In this article

 - What's the most important thing I should accomplish in the first ninety days of this job?

-- What are you hoping to see from the next person to fill this role that was missing in the last?
+- What are you hoping to see from the next person to fill this role that the last person lacked?

 - What is the salary range for this role?